 Cost forecasting: Finally, since machine learning can monitor each individual metric and learn new normal behavior as it evolves, this allows the solution to provide more accurate cost forecasts and ultimately improved budget planning and resource allocation.

-Now that we’ve discussed the three layers of monitoring, let’s review how Anodot’s R&D team uses their cloud cost monitoring solution to cut a projected $360K from the company’s monthly bill.
+Now that we’ve discussed the three layers of monitoring, let’s review how Anodot’s R&D team uses their cloud cost management solution to cut a projected $360K from the company’s monthly bill.

 Case Study: Using Autonomous Business Monitoring to Optimize Cloud Costs